sigma-epsilon/sigmaepsilon.mesh/README.md

 * sharing is caring
   If you like the library, share it with your friends or colleagues so they can like it too.

+In all cases, read the [contributing guidelines](CONTRIBUTING.md) before you do anything.

 ## Acknowledgements

 Although `sigmaepsilon.mesh` works without `VTK` or `PyVista` being installed, it is highly influenced by these libraries and works best with them around.
 Also shout-out for the developers of `NumPy`, `Scipy`, `Numba`, `Awkward` and all the third-party libraries involved in the project.
 Whithout these libraries the concept of writing performant, yet elegant Python code would be much more difficult.